Language lessons across Australia & New Zealand

 Face-to-Face Closed (Private) Group General or Business Portuguese

-Those wishing to learn Portuguese in groups of two or more together (Two-to-One Portuguese Lessons or Small Group In-Company Portuguese Lessons) can sign up for our group classes.
-All students must be at nearly the same level of Portuguese proficiency, have the same needs from the language and must be able to study at the same time and place as the others.
-Bookings must be made for all students simultaneously.
-Listen & Learn does not suggest group sizes of more than 6-8 people, but In-Company Taster Portuguese Lessons can occur with up to 12 people.
+Lessons in Portuguese are also accessible for 2 or more studying in tandem (Two-to-One Portuguese Lessons or Small Group In-Company Portuguese Lessons).
+All those involved must have around the same experience of the language, similar needs for areas of proficiency, and must be able to work at the same time and place.
+Bookings must be made for all students at the same time.
+Listen & Learn does not advise classes of more than 6-8 people, although In-Company Taster Portuguese sessions can be run with as many as 12 people.
 Enquire now about our Portuguese Courses or Take A Free Portuguese Level Test

 Skype, Google Meet or Zoom Online 1-to-1 (Individual) General or Business Portuguese